Author: Shreni Zinzuwadia, MD, Department of Emergency Medicine, Rutgers-New Jersey Medical School and Newark Beth Israel Medical Center

 - Green stick: Incomplete fracture of the long bones of young pediatric patients less than 10 years of age.

 - Salter-Harris Classification: fractures involving various degrees of the physeal plate also known as the growth plate.
-Classification is done using the ubiquitous Salter-Harris system, Types I-V, which is shown in Table 5.
+Classification is done using the ubiquitous Salter-Harris system, Types I-V, which is shown in Table 5 and Image 10.

 Table 5: Salter-Harris Classification